nmmmnu/HM4/bugfixlog.md

 ### 1.3.7.8
 -	bugfix on mutable_x when table is flushed during commands like DELX.
 -	bugfix with removing key in GEOREM
+-	bugfix on searching disktable keys with size 8 characters